Our Expert Community

 International Relations, European Studies

 Haris bin Aziz is currently postdoctoral visiting fellow at the Department of International History, London School of Economics and Political Science.
 He earned his Ph.D. in European Studies from Area Study Centre for Europe, University of Karachi and remained visiting doctoral scholar at the University of Cambridge, Columbia University, King’s College London and University of Bologna.
-Haris has held visiting academic positions at SOAS, Queen Mary and Goldsmiths University of London.
-Working as a journalist with renowned Pakistani organizations since 2005, Haris has taught European Studies to M.Phil. students and International Relations to graduate students at the University of Karachi and conducted research at the Pakistan Institute of International Affairs and Social Policy and Development Center, Karachi.
+He worked as a journalist with renowned Pakistani organizations since 2005.

 Emma L Briant

-Emma L Briant has a PhD in sociology from University of Glasgow, UK and is a scholar and expert on contemporary propaganda and information warfare, its governance in an age of mass-surveillance and its implications for democracy, security, inequality and human rights.
-She is an Associate at University of Cambridge Centre for Financial Reporting & Accountability and has held faculty positions at University of Sheffield, UK, University of Essex, UK and recently completed two years as an Open Society Foundation funded Visiting Researcher at Bard College, USA.
-She is now finalizing her third book Propaganda Machine: Inside Cambridge Analytica and the Digital Influence Industry.
+Emma L Briant is Associate Professor at Monash University, Melbourne, Australia.
+She writes, researchers and teaches on contemporary propaganda and information warfare, its governance in an age of mass-surveillance and its implications for democracy, security, inequality and human rights.
+She is now finalizing her third book the Routledge Handbook on the Influence Industry (edited with Vian Bakir) and working on the fourth, Propaganda Machine: Inside Cambridge Analytica and the Digital Influence Industry.

-Free time: dog-walking, swimming, friends, enjoying live music and spending too much time on Twitter
+Free time: dog-walking, swimming, friends, enjoying live music and spending too much time online

 Luis Miguel Carriedo